splunk/public-o11y-docs/synthetics/test-config/auth.rst

   #.
 Expand the :guilabel:`Variables` panel on the right, scroll to :guilabel:`Global variables` and select :guilabel:`Add`.

-In the :guilabel:`Add global variable` dialog box, enter the following:
+In the :guilabel:`Add variable` dialog box, enter the following:

 ..  image:: /_images/synthetics/auth-multifactor-totp-add-variable.png
     :width: 40%